chabokpush/chabok-starter-ios/README.md

 2. open project in your idea and sync it, then build the app to your device or simulator.

-3. You can login with [Testenvironment](https://sandbox.push.adpdigital.com/login) to see the starter app info in the panel.
+3. You can login with [Test environment](https://sandbox.push.adpdigital.com/login) to see the starter app info in the panel.
 > Please use the following account
 >
 > **Username** : `starter`